We all have terrible, no good, and downright atrocious days as human beings. As a wife, mother, and stepmother I have plenty of those days myself.

-You can’t place all of your self-worth or value as a stepmom on one day where things didn’t go according to plan, someone ignored you or got upset with you.
-No one is going to be happy all of the time.
+You can’t place all of your self-worth or value as a stepmom on one day when things didn’t go according to plan, someone ignored you or got upset with you.
+No one is going to be happy all the time.

 2. Get Perspective

 When you’re in the midst of an emotional crisis as a stepmom, things can seem utterly hopeless.
 You may think about disengaging from your family or even completely giving up.
 This is normal.
 But in order to get yourself back on track mentally, you’ve got to try and put your situation into perspective.

 Depending on your individual stepparenting situation, you may have more or less of a daily emotional challenge with your stepfamily dynamic.
 You might have mostly good days and a few bad, or you may have a lot of bad days with only rare great moments in between.

 There is no quick fix or even a permanent fix to a lot of issues that come up as a stepmom.
 But there is perspective.
 Perspective simply means that you stand back from whatever problem you’re dealing with and think about it more objectively.

 For instance, you could ask yourself, is this problem something that will die down in a few days?
 Is this problem really as big as it feels at the moment?
 Is there someone I can ask for help to get the problem sorted out?
 Is there a way I can come at this problem at a later time when I’ve calmed down?

 You need to prioritize the issues that come up and try to separate them from your initial emotional reaction.
 Feel the emotions that come up — yes.
 But then walk away or go to the bathroom or somewhere alone and think rationally about how to move forward.

 3. Remember Who You Are